Dorian, back to a Category 3 hurricane, creeps up US coast

 More than 1,500 people sought refuge in 28 shelters in South Carolina, where sheets of rain began falling late Wednesday in the historic port city of Charleston, located on a peninsula prone to flooding.
 As Dorian crept dangerously closer, winds picked up sending rain sheets sideways, thunder boomed in the night sky and power flickered on and off in places.

-Though weakened, Dorian remained a force to be reckoned with, its swirling circle of winds and rain wrapped around a large, gaping eye visible on photos taken from space.
-At 2 a.m.
-EDT Thursday the distinct eye of the hurricane churned about 105 miles (168 kilometers) south of Charleston, moving north at 7 mph (11 kph) off the coast with dangerously high winds of 115 mph (185 kph).
+Dorian remained a force to be reckoned with, its swirling circle of winds and rain wrapped around a large, gaping eye visible on photos taken from space.
+At 5 a.m.
+EDT Thursday the distinct eye of the hurricane churned about 80 miles (130 kilometers) south of Charleston, moving north at 8 mph (13 kph) off the coast with dangerously high winds of 115 mph (185 kph) extending about 60 miles (95 kilometers) outward.

 In Charleston's downtown, stores and restaurants were boarded up with wood and corrugated metal and about 830,000 people were under mandatory evacuation orders on the South Carolina coast.
+A flood chart posted by the National Weather Service projected a combined high tide and storm surge around Charleston Harbor of 10.3 feet (3.1 meters); the record, 12.5 feet (4 meters), was set by Hugo in 1989.

-The Charleston County Emergency Operations Center advised early Thursday that all bridges were a Code Yellow due to 35 mph (56 kph) winds and said high profile vehicles, including box trucks and tractor trailers should not travel the bridges and that the public should use extreme caution.
+The Charleston County Emergency Operations Center advised early Thursday that all bridges were a Code Yellow due to 35 mph (56 kph) winds.
+It said high-profile vehicles such as box trucks and tractor trailers should not travel the bridges and that the public should use extreme caution.

-Hundreds of shelter animals from coastal South Carolina have arrived in Delaware ahead of Hurricane Dorian's expected landfall.
+Hundreds of shelter animals from coastal South Carolina arrived in Delaware ahead of the storm.
 The News Journal of Wilmington reports nearly 200 animals were airlifted early Tuesday from shelters at risk of flooding.
 About 150 other animals were expected to arrive that night via land transport.
-WDBJ-TV reports more than 50 animals from North Carolina were shipped to Virginia ahead of the storm and may be available for adoption as early as this weekend.
+WDBJ-TV reports more than 50 animals from North Carolina were shipped to Virginia and may be available for adoption as early as this weekend.

 Hundreds of thousands also were ordered off the Georgia coast.
-A flood chart posted by the National Weather Service projected a combined high tide and storm surge around Charleston Harbor of 10.3 feet (3.1 meters); the record, 12.5 feet (4 meters), was set by Hugo in 1989.

-Georgia's coastal islands were also at risk, Gov. Brian Kemp said Wednesday, adding "We are very worried, especially about the barrier islands getting cut off."
+Georgia Gov. Brian Kemp said "we are very worried, especially about the barrier islands getting cut off."

-The approach of Dorian has left the cobblestone streets of Savannah, Georgia's downtown historic district largely deserted.
+Dorian's approach left the cobblestone streets of Savannah, Georgia's downtown historic district largely deserted.
 But there were still places to find a hurricane party.
-More than 30 people gathered at Pinkie Master's Lounge on Wednesday evening, as wind gusts from the offshore hurricane bent tree tops in Savannah — nearly 20 miles (32 kilometers) inland.
+More than 30 people gathered at Pinkie Master's Lounge on Wednesday evening, even as wind gusts bent tree tops in Savannah — nearly 20 miles (32 kilometers) inland.

-In North Carolina, where authorities said an 85-year-old man died after falling from a ladder while getting ready for Dorian, Gov. Roy Cooper warned of the threat of storm surge and flash flooding from heavy rains.
+In North Carolina, where authorities said an 85-year-old man died after falling from a ladder while preparing his home for Dorian, Gov. Roy Cooper warned of a coming storm surge and flash flooding from heavy rains.
 The Outer Banks barrier islands were particularly exposed.

-Duke Energy said Dorian could cause more than 700,000 power outages in easternmost parts of North Carolina and South Carolina, and Georgia Power said about 2,800 homes and businesses were already without electricity.
+In Florida, initially projected to take a direct hit, there was widespread relief Wednesday after Dorian passed by from a relatively safe distance offshore.
+Orlando's international airport reopened, as did Walt Disney World and Universal.
+But one Florida resident had died while preparing for the storm, a 56-year-old man who was knocked to the ground from a tree Monday evening as he trimmed limbs with a chainsaw in an Orlando suburb.

 The Navy ordered ships at its huge base in Norfolk, Virginia, to head to sea for safety, and warplanes at Langley Air Force Base in Hampton, Virginia, were being moved inland.
 The commander of the Navy Region Mid-Atlantic issued an emergency evacuation order for military personnel and their dependents in five North Carolina counties.